kgicheha/securityPlusNotes/notes.md

 Internet Group Management Protocol (IGMP)
 A protocol that allows several devices to share one IP address so they can all receive the same data.
 IGMP is a network layer protocol used to set up multicasting on networks that use the Internet Protocol version 4 (IPv4).

+Access Control List (ACL)
+A list of rules used to control access to resources on a network, including specific IP addresses, users, and ports.
+ACLs can be configured for either read or write operations on specific network.

+Network Access Control (NAC)
+A network security solution that allows administrators to restrict access to a network based on the user’s identity, device type, and other criteria.

+Virtual Private Networks (VPN)
+An encrypted network connection used to securely connect two or more private networks over a public network such as the Internet.

+Cryptography
+The study of how data is protected through encryption algorithms and cryptographic protocols.

+SSL/TLS
+Secure Sockets Layer (SSL) and Transport Layer Security (TLS) are network protocols used to secure network traffic.

+Public Key Infrastructure (PKI)
+A network security solution that uses public-key cryptography to authenticate network users and their devices.

+Network Address Translation (NAT)
+A network security technique that allows private networks to use one or more public IP addresses for outgoing traffic.

+Distributed Denial of Service (DDoS) attacks are malicious attempts to overwhelm network resources with large amounts of network traffic from multiple sources or locations.

+Internet Protocol Security (IPSec)
+An internet standard protocol suite for establishing secure, encrypted connections between network devices.

+Terminal Access Controller Access Control System (TACACS) A network security protocol used to authenticate network users and their devices.

+Remote Authentication Dial-In User Service (RADIUS)
+A network authentication protocol used to securely connect network users with network services such as VPNs, network access control (NAC), and wireless networks.

+Wi-Fi Protected Access (WPA/WPA2)
+Most commonly used wireless network security protocol for encrypting traffic between Wi-Fi access points and clients.

+Simple Authentication and Security Layer (SASL)
+A network authentication protocol used to securely authenticate network users.

+Intrusion Prevention System/Intrusion Detection System (IPSO)

 SYSTEMS SECURITY CONCEPTS
 Principles of network security